Are nuts really that good?

 • Eat nuts instead of other fats, not instead of a cup of fruits!
 Look at the food you eat every day and see where the fat comes from.
 When you see saturated fat, think about replacing that food item or part of it with nuts.
 Eat nuts instead of saturated fats… not on top of them!
 If you need help identifying saturated fats in your life, contact me, I'll be happy to point you in the right direction.

 • Pre-measure and stick with your portions.
 Decide on a serving size (for instance, 20 almonds) and ALWAYS stick to that serving size.
 Measure and put your stash away before you start eating your nuts.
 If you want more, that’s fine, come back and get a second serving (and don't feel bad about it!).
-But don’t just dig your hand in the jar full of nuts.
+But don’t just dig your hand in a jar or bag full of nuts.
 Measure, one serving, EVERY SINGLE TIME.
 Better yet, before each serving, drink a cup of water.
 This way you will also get the full benefit of all the fibers in your nuts and your stomach will end up being full much faster.

 • Try to choose whole plain (not blanched) nuts, roasted or not.
 Unless that's all you like, avoid nuts that are covered in chocolate or in a sweet mix.
 Ideally, pick them in their shell, so that you eat them more slowly.
 This way you will eat one nut at a time rather than a handful at once.
 Remember, the more work it is to eat them, the less you will eat at once.
 It’s a simple trick but it works every time and it can make a huge difference calorie wise.

 • If you eat peanut butter or almond butter, don’t forget to include that as part of your nut intake.
 It usually takes less than 2 TBSP of nut butter to get the same nutrients as with 1 oz of nuts.
-So don't just dismiss the butter, because that adds up as well.
+So, don't just dismiss the butter, because that adds up as well.

 • Finally, pick the nuts you really enjoy.
 Don't eat anything and everything.
 Only eat your favorite nuts.
 Try them all and eat the ones that give you the most pleasure.
 Nuts are high calorie and high fat, so they should also be high reward for you, otherwise, it's not worth it!